 We only grow heirloom crop varieties that would have been found on our farm when it originated over 135 years ago- to keep with the historic-nature of the property.
-We are members of the Ohio Farm Bureau, Organic Trade Association and are also Certified Naturally Grown.
-Last year we added our farm to the Western Reserve Land Conservancy to ensure our land is forever preserved in agriculture.
+We are members of the Ohio Farm Bureau, Organic Trade Association, The Biodynamic Association, The Garlic Seed Foundation, International Permaculture Association and are also Certified Naturally Grown.
+Our farm land is certified organic by OEFFA.
+Our land has been placed into a conservation easement with The Western Reserve Land Conservancy to ensure our land is forever preserved in agriculture.

-For 2017, the garlic we have planted includes the Hardneck varieties: Music, Shvelisi/Turkish, (both heirloom), German White, Roots Buckeye Red, and the Softneck varieties: Nootka Rose, Inchelium Red (both heirloom) and Silver White.
-We will also sell the garlic scapes that we cut off of the hardneck varieties in the Spring.
+For 2020 the garlic we have planted includes the Hardneck varieties: Romanian Red, Music, Shvelisi/Turkish, German White, Bogatyr, Roots Buckeye Red, Georgian Crystal and Georgian Fire and the Softneck varieties: Nootka Rose, Inchelium Red, Polish, Lorz Italian, S&H, and Silver White.
+We will also sell the ramps and garlic scapes that we cut off of the hardneck varieties in the late-Spring.
 These are a special order due to the short harvesting window.
-We will be taking pre-orders for our garlic in bulk for seed or culinary needs as well as the bulb starting in July for Summer harvest.
-Silverskin and Nootka Rose garlic braids will be available upon request starting in October.
+We will be taking pre-orders for our garlic in bulk for seed or culinary needs as well as the bulb starting in February for Summer harvest.
+Silverskin garlic braids will be available upon request starting in October.
 All garlic varieties ship in the Early Fall.
 Ordering page is under "Web Store" of your convenience.
-All Garlic is SEED QUALITY.
-We are working on perfecting our very-own BLACK Garlic and Smoked Garlic that will be available starting in October.
+All Garlic is SEED QUALITY and is most-used for culinary purposes for the discerning pallet.
+We have perfected our very-own BLACK Garlic and Smoked Garlic that will be available year-round.
+We smoke in hickory, applewood and mesquite.
 Please contact us to order those varieties as we make only in small batches for the best flavor.

-We also have a trademarked hybrid hardneck rocambole garlic (which are known for their complex favor) that is a new wild crop found only in one area of the Pacific Northwest for an estimated century or so.
-We were fortunate enough to get some seed to start from the farmer that discovered it growing wild in his home town.
-He has been perfecting it for nearly a decade.
-We have chosen to name it "Roots Buckeye Red"....it's one of the most robust garlics we have sampled.
-We are very excited to share this new gourmet garlic with you in limited quantities until we grow enough for re-seeding next year.
+We have a trademarked hybrid hardneck rocambole garlic (which are known for their complex favor) that is a wild crop thought only to be in one area of the Pacific Northwest for an estimated century or so.
+We have found that it also grows wild in NE Ohio.
+We have chosen to name it "Roots Buckeye Red" after our farm.
+It's one of the most robust and earthy garlics we have tasted.
+Truly a one of a kind flavor profile.
+This is our top selling garlic!
+We sell this seed in 1/2 pound increments only at this time.

 Rod & Jennifer Sharpnack